 Heading defines which direction the panorama is pointing to when it's initially loaded.
 You can set the heading to point in any direction for each of your posts.

-The user can use the mouse or tap with his fingers to look around and change the orientation of course.
-But at any moment they can click on the 'radar' icon in the top/right and the panorama will go back to it's original heading.
+The user can use the mouse or tap with their fingers to look around and change the orientation of course.
+But at any moment they can click on the 'radar' icon at the top/right and the panorama will go back to its original heading.

-When you are working in the virtual tour editor, you can adjust the Heading of your panorama in two ways:
+When you are working in the virtual tour editor, you can adjust the Heading of your panorama in three ways, as illustrated above:

 Heading can be changed at any time and multiple times over - it doesn't have any lasting consequences for the post or tour, so do not be afraid to experiment and move it around.

 Walkthrough mode can override your heading settings for individual posts.
-When moving between posts via hotspots, the initial orientation will be cdynamically calculated based from the hotspot position, regardless of where you set your heading to.
+When moving between posts via hotspots, the initial orientation will be dynamically calculated based on the hotspot position, regardless of where you set your heading to.